Pasoori

 According to data released by Spotify in December 2022, "Pasoori" was the most-streamed Pakistani song globally as well as the most-streamed song in Pakistan in 2022.
-It was also the most-searched song in the world in 2022, as per Google Trends' "Year in Search 2022" report.
-In December 2022, "Pasoori" became the first Pakistani song to enter YouTube's Global Top Music Videos chart (week of December 16-22).
+It was also the second most-searched song in the world and the most 'Hum to Search' song in the world, as per Google Trends' "Year in Search 2022" report."Pasoori" was the first Coke Studio song and the first Pakistani song to feature on Spotify's "Viral 50 - Global" chart.
+It was featured in episode 4 of the Disney+ miniseries Ms. Marvel as well as on the soundtrack of the off-Broadway production, Monsoon Wedding The Musical (2023) directed by Mira Nair.
+In August 2022, "Pasoori" became the third song in Coke Studio's 14-year history to reach 300 million views on YouTube, and on 14 October 2022, with 410 million views on YouTube, "Pasoori" became the most-watched Coke Studio music video of all time.

+In December 2022, "Pasoori" became the first Pakistani song to enter YouTube's Global Top Music Videos chart (week of 16–22 December).
 On 21 January 2023, "Pasoori" hit 500 million views on YouTube, making it the first Coke Studio music video to reach this milestone.
+With over one billion views on YouTube Music as of January 2025, "Pasoori" is currently the most watched Coke Studio music video of all time and the first Coke Studio song to reach this milestone.
+In June 2023, a remake version of the song was released by T-Series for the Hindi film Satyaprem Ki Katha, sung by Arijit Singh and Tulsi Kumar.

 Background

 Music producer Abdullah Siddiqui noted that the song is a mix of various cultural influences: "you get to listen to a little bit of the classical tune of a rubab along with a modern reggaetón beat."
 Shae Gill was discovered by composer Zulfiqar Jabbar Khan through Instagram where she regularly posted cover versions of various songs.
 In an interview, Gill stated: "Coke Studio producer Zulfiqar Jabbar Khan (Xulfi) found my Instagram page and checked out my singing.
 He liked my songs and later contacted me via direct message, saying, 'I want you to sing for Coke Studio.'
 The rest is history."

 In addition to the lead vocalists and musicians, the music video of the song also features Pakistani social activist and Bharatanatyam exponent Sheema Kirmani.
 In a text message to Sethi, Kirmani shared that while conceptualizing her dance movements for the song, she "did not want to go along the line of literal depiction of words, but [instead] felt that the movements should be abstract but suggestive of the emotions contained within the song and music."